Selje Municipality: Name

-The municipality (originally the parish) is named after the small island of Selja, since the first Selje Church was built there.
-The meaning of the name is unknown.
+The municipality (originally the parish) is named after the small island of Selja since the first Selje Church was built there.
+The meaning of the name is uncertain.
+One possibility is that it is derived from the word sel which means "pasture shed", particularly used in the sæter mountain farms.
+A less likely possibility is that it comes from the word salr which means "room" or "hall", referring to the local cave where Saint Sunniva and her followers dwelled after reaching the island in the 10th century.
 Prior to 1889, the name was written Selø or Selløe.

 Coat of arms

-The coat of arms was granted on 5 April 1991.
-They are blue and silver, showing the upper half of a woman with raised arms and crown.
+The coat of arms was granted on 5 April 1991 and it was in use until 1 January 2020 when the municipality was dissolved.
+The official blazon is "Azure, a half woman with raised hands argent" (På blå grunn ein halv sølv kvinnefigur med lyfta hender).
+This means the arms have a blue field (background) and the charge is the upper half of a woman with raised arms and crown.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The woman is a depiction of Saint Sunniva, the royal Irish missionary who died as a martyr on the island of Selja while trying to convert he locals to Christianity.
 Later, the Selje Abbey was built on the spot where she died.
 She was later named the patron saint of the Norwegian Diocese of Bjørgvin and all of Western Norway.
+The arms were designed by Turid Haye.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Selje.
+The Church of Norway has three parishes (sokn) within Selje Municipality.
 It is part of the Nordfjord prosti (deanery) in the Diocese of Bjørgvin.

-Also, the ruins of the Selje Abbey (built in 1100) are located on the island of Selja.

 Government

-All municipalities in Norway, including Selje, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Sogn og Fjordane District Court and the Gulating Court of Appeal.
+While it existed, Selje Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Sogn og Fjordane District Court and the Gulating Court of Appeal.